 The marinade for Vietnamese Lemongrass Cilantro Chicken is rich and flavorful.
 Lemongrass can be found at Asian grocers, but can also sometimes be found in the fresh herb section of supermarkets.
 Fish sauce is more readily available in the Asian section of supermarkets these days.

 It’s important to marinate the chicken for several hours for best flavor.
+Marinating overnight in the refrigerator is even better.
+You can use either chicken on the bone, or boneless chicken.

 To prevent sticking when grilling this chicken, drizzle oil on a piece of foil placed on a baking sheet and lay the chicken on top.
 Drizzle a little more oil on top of the chicken, and slide the whole piece of foil onto the grill.
 This is my favorite trick when grilling chicken and fish for non-stick cooking and easy cleanup.

-- 1½ pounds skinless, boneless chicken breast
+- 1 1/2 pounds skinless boneless chicken breast

 - 2 tablespoons minced lemongrass